DataStax-Academy/zdm-scenario-katapod/cleanup.md

 <div class="step-title">Epilogue: cleanup</div>

-_Goal: Cleanly delete all resources that are no longer needed once the migration is over._
+_🎯 Goal: cleanly deleting all resources that are no longer needed now that the migration is over._

 If your ZDM infrastructure was running on disposable hosts, such as cloud instances that you can delete with one click), you could do so now.